Campervan Shower and Toilet: How We Built Ours

 1) Premade Shower Tray

-We purchased a premade shower pan that was big enough to allow for the composting toilet and shower.
+We purchased a premade shower pan that was big enough to allow for the composting toilet and the caravan shower unit.
 We did need to trim each side of the shower tray to help get the framing timber closer to the shower tray.
 This got us extra living space.
 Every inch counts in a van build.

 We used two by four framing timber to give us the shape of the shower.
 We started from the bottom around the shower pan and worked our way up to the roof.
 As nothing is straight, it wasn’t easy to get it nice and square, and It took us a few tries.
 This is not the end of the world; you need to be patient.